 If the problem is mechanical, meaning you have a refrigerant leak, a broken fan, or there’s some sort of physical damage; or you’re low on refrigerant, you’re going to need to call in the professionals.
 Freezing like this could be serious, and result in sudden drops in pressure.
 Unlike a filter change, or a thermostat replacement though, handling refrigerant safely isn’t easy if you’re not experienced.
 Plus, if the problem is a broken part you’ll need a replacement anyway before you can get everything back up and running.

 Lucky for you, Tru Comfort Heating and Cooling really is the ultimate AC unfreezing services provider for home and business owners throughout the vally!
 That means, whatever might be wrong with your AC, our air conditioning repair technicians will have the situation diagnosed and resolved before you can even finish expressing how frustrating it’s all been for you!
 Choose the best contractor near you in Tru Comfort Heating and Cooling, you won’t regret choosing us!
-Call Tru Comfort Heating and Cooling today at (602) 499-7855, or simply fill out the form in the sidebar or use the chat feature to see how we can help.
+Call Tru Comfort Heating and Cooling today at (602) 499-7855, or simply fill out the form in the sidebar, to see how we can help.